 Food Plots for Small Properties

 Owning your own piece of hunting land is a whitetail hunters dream.
 I know it’s mine and I’m pretty sure it’s yours as well.
 You don’t have to deal with all the other hunters on public land and unlike a lease, no one can buy the rights to hunt the land out from under you a month before the season starts.
 But when it comes to owning land, small, tiny, and undersized are not words that most want to hear, but for most of us looking to own our own piece of whitetail heaven, buying hundreds of acres is out of the question and owning small tracts of land is the only option.
-Here is a few options to consider for your food plots for deer.
+Here are a few options to consider for your food plots for deer.

-Of course owning just a few acres has its drawbacks.
-If I could own 400 acres or 3, of course I would choose 400.
-But small, doesn’t mean useless.
+Of course, owning just a few acres has its drawbacks.
+If I could own 400 acres or 3, of course, I would choose 400.
+But small doesn’t mean useless.
 Quality deer hunting can definitely still be had it just takes a little extra planning to enjoy the best part of owning your own land.
 Getting little dirt on your hands and doing some habitat management work is a very rewarding endeavor and there is nothing better than improving the habitat on a property and seeing the deer herd improve along with it.
 And nowhere can you see the improvements you have made help a deer herd faster, than on a small piece of property.
 One of the best ways to see this improvement is by planting food plots.

-Do I Need A Food Plot
+Do I Need Food Plots For Deer

-Where Should I Plant My Food Plots
+Where Should I Plant My Food Plots For Deer

 If food plots are still a possibility, let’s look at where to place them.
 There are many different schools of thought when it comes to planting food plots on small properties and one is to plant them near the middle of your property to keep deer away from the property lines.
 To me it just depends on how small the property is.
 If you have 10 acres, it doesn’t matter where you locate a food plot it will be near a property boundary.
 If you have 100 acres, you can probably locate a food plot near the center of the property; however, one drawback is how you hunt the food plot.
 If you like to hunt over your food plots, having one in the center of your property means you will create a lot of disturbance getting to and from your stand.

 Another school of thought is to plant them in natural openings.
-Sometimes on small properties you don’t have many options and you are left with planting a food plot in areas that are already relatively open, or will allow enough sunlight to grow a crop.
+Sometimes on small properties you don’t have many options and you are left with planting a food plot in areas that are already relatively open or will allow enough sunlight to grow a crop.
 This theory works fine, just remember to check and make sure that you can hunt these locations without doing more harm than good.

 Plant Food Plot Seed In Travel Routes